CssFly/ScreenCaliber/README.md

 SvgGrid-demo: http://www.cssfly.net/caliber/demo/example.html

 CALIBER is a small tool for Frontend-Development.
 It helps when developing HTML/CSS from a screenshot-reference and/or provides a flexible SVG grid for better orientation.
+I use Caliber in combination with Firebug.

 Usage: